mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

 of 6.3 to 6.8 volts our NavBoard would lose power as the 6 volt rail of the RoboRio turns off.
 In the range 4.5 to 6.3 volts, all but the joystick communications to the RoboRio are lost.
 The PigeonIMU can be powered by a Talon, therefore is more tolerable to brownout voltage conditions.
-The PigeonIMU, when powered by a Talon, will not lose it’s telemetry until the voltage drops below 4.5 volts, at which time RoboRio shuts down.
+The PigeonIMU, when powered by a Talon, will not lose it's telemetry until the voltage drops below 4.5 volts, at which time RoboRio shuts down.
 If the RoboRio shuts down, there will be no CANbus communication until it reboots again.